JeremySH/KataQuery/README.md

 These shortcuts are subject to change as I continue tweak it to have the most "flow."

 ### Bookmarks
 Bookmarks are created "On Request."
-That means: your edits to the position aren't automatically remembered in the history, *you must save a position to return to it.* This is to keep things from getting hella confusing when dragging about stones, etc.
+That means: your edits aren't automatically remembered in the history, *you must save a position to return to it.* This is to keep things from getting hella confusing when dragging about stones, etc.

 To create a positional bookmark, use the "Bookmarks" menu or CMD-SHIFT-B